DanielHaring/TYPO3-Crystalis/Documentation/ConfigurationPresets/ContentRendering/Index.rst

 Set up HTML doctype
 """""""""""""""""""

-In some cases Crystalis has to react to the doctype of your website.
+In some cases Crystalis needs to react to the doctype of your website.
 For example it does not make sense to allow the HTML5 Video element when XHTML 1.0 is used.
-As you may presume, the doctype also affects content rendering, as HTML5 provides some great ways to improve semantics of your site.
+As you may presume, the doctype also affects content rendering – as HTML5 provides some great ways to improve semantics of your site.

-If not specified, Crystalis expects the doctype to be "HTML5".
-To switch to another doctype, head to Extension Manager module, select Crystalis and change "HTML Doctype" inside "Frontend Rendering" tab.
+If not specified, Crystalis expects the doctype to be *"HTML5"*.
+To switch to another doctype, head to Extension Manager module, select *Crystalis* and change *"HTML Doctype"* inside *"Frontend Rendering"* tab.
 As of now, Crystalis does support HTML5 and XHTML 1.0 Strict.
 This list may be expanded in future releases.